 in contravention of any provision of this Constitution; and/or

-in breach of the Union’s Code of Conduct (Rule 7 in the Union’s Rules).
+in breach of the Union’s Code of Conduct (Rule 7 in the Union’s Rules)

 Any disciplinary hearing must be conducted in an impartial, balanced, and fair manner, considering all relevant representations on the matter.
 The Committee must follow the Union’s disciplinary action and processes guidelines for Groups throughout the process.